DimensionDataResearch/glider-gun/index.markdown

 ### Introduction

-Glider Gun uses Docker, Terraform, and Ansible to perform templated deployments that can target multiple cloud providers.
+Glider Gun is a system for performing idempotent templated deployments.

+By default it uses Terraform (enabling it to target multiple cloud providers) and Ansible but, due to its modular nature, its behaviour is highly customisable.

 * [High-level design](design/)

-_This site is a work-in-progress (we're cleaning up the original prototype code and documentation and will post it here as it becomes ready)._